 The amount that landlords contribute to a tenant’s office fit-out can vary widely depending on several factors, such as:

 - Quality and age of the building

 A landlord may offer a tenant a fit-out allowance, which is a sum of money that the tenant can use to cover the costs of their fit-out.
 The allowance amount may be a fixed sum or a percentage of the total cost of the fit-out.

 There is no fixed or usual amount that landlords contribute to a tenant’s office fit-out.
-Ultimately a landlord’s contribution depends on the negotiations between him or her and the tenant.
+Ultimately, a landlord’s contribution depends on the negotiations between them and the tenant.

 Tenants must thoroughly research the market conditions and be prepared to negotiate to secure the best deal possible.

-Upgrading your office building to attract commercial tenants requires standard upgrades that may require extra funds to include:
+Upgrading your office building to attract commercial tenants requires standard upgrades that may need extra funds to include:

 - Health and safety measures

 - Technology upgrades

 - Flexible leasing options